civicrm/civicrm-core/ext/afform/docs/writing.md

 ## Example: Contact record

-Let's say we want `helloworld` to become a basic "View Contact" page.
+Let's say we want `civicrm/hello-world` to become a basic "View Contact" page.
 A user would request a URL like:

 ```
 http://dmaster.localhost/civicrm/hello-world/#/?cid=123
 ```

 How do we use the `cid` to get information about the contact?
-Update `layout.html` to fetch data with `Contact.get` API and the [afform-api3](https://github.com/totten/afform/blob/master/ang/afformCore/Api3Ctrl.md) utility:
+Update `helloWorld.aff.html` to fetch data with `Contact.get` API and call the [afform-api3](https://github.com/totten/afform/blob/master/ang/afformCore/Api3Ctrl.md) utility:

 ```html
 <div ng-if="!routeParams.cid">